orbitdb/field-manual/05_Customizing_OrbitDB/06_AccessControllers.md

 Remember: These rules, that you write into the AccessController can be changed or ignored by other peers, if they so wish.
-But then again, what do you care what other peers do with their own database, as long as your database is clean and conforming to all the rules you laid out?
+But then again, consider whether it's important to you what other peers do with their own database, as long as your database is clean and conforming to all the rules you laid out?